 History of Fires: None notified to the assessor.

-False/Unwanted Fire None patified to the accessor

-Alarm Activations None notified to the assessor.

-Fire and Rescue

-Service, notices of

-deficiency, None notified to the Assessor.

-prohibitions or other None notined to the Assessor.

-relevant

-correspondence:
+False/Unwanted Fire Alarm Activations None notified to the assessor.
+There is no fire alarm installed within the common parts staircases and arrangements in the car park are not known.
+Fire and Rescue Service, notices of deficiency, prohibitions or other relevant correspondence: None notified to the Assessor.

-6 SITE SECURITY
+SITE SECURITY

-Security Arrangements at the Property Electronic Access control systems at the entrance doors operated by card, code, or fob and tenants via an intercom system.
+Security Arrangements at the Property CCTV cameras monitoring the internal areas of the premises.
+Electronic Access control systems at the entrance doors operated by card, code, or fob and tenants via an intercom system.

+Perimeter lighting.

 Basic lock and key facilities.

+Removal/Unlocking of

+Additional Security

+Measures on Doors, No additional security/access control measures are in place at this premises.

+Gates & Escape

+Routes

-Removal/Unlocking of Additional Security Measures on Doors, Gates & Escape Routes No additional security/access control measures are in place at this premises.
-Electronic Access Control Systems Where installed are provided with green mushroom buttons which are within easy reach and obvious view of persons who are leaving the premises.
+Electronic Access Where installed are provided with green break glass override units which are

+Control Systems within easy reach and obvious view of persons who are leaving the premises.